bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ---
 ### Tool Comparisons

+To compare STR calling tools, I downloaded the CHM1-CHM13-2 sample read data from the [[SRA](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=ERR1341796&display=data-access)].
+Thi is PCR-Free Illumina paire-end 151bp genome sequencing data with 45x depth of coverage.
+I used BWA-MEM v0.7.17 to realign it to hg38.
+Then, to run ExpansionHunter and GangSTR on this sample, I generated variant catalogs which contained
-We downloaded Illumina paired-end short read data for CHM1-CHM13 from [EBI] and realigned it to hg38 using bwa.
-Then, we generated an STR catalog for the 144,000 (99%) of loci that had adjacent matching repeats in the hg38 reference (ie. were not novel).
+1) 144,158 loci (99%) of the truth set that had matching repeats in the hg38 reference genome
-We then ran ExpansionHunter, GangSTR, and HipSTR to genotype these loci while applying different downstream filters.
-We also ran STRling and ExpandionHunterDenovo, neither of which need an STR catalog.
+2) 144,159 additional loci that are non-variant.

+** Percent Correct**

 Below are results from comparing these tools on different loci.